-With conventional project management approaches, it is not possible to welcome rapid changing requirements to the projects.
+With conventional project management approaches, it is not possible to welcome rapidly changing requirements to the projects.
 That is why agile project management methods and approaches emerged in the 2000s.
-These agile frameworks started to be adapted by many organizations in project management especially in IT and software industry.
+These agile frameworks started to be adapted by many organizations in project management, especially in the IT and software industry.

 What is changing in PMBOK Guide – Seventh Edition

 If you would ask me to summarize what is changing in PMBOK Seventh Edition in one sentence, I would say